 Binoculars Fun for spotting wildlife, climbers on peaks, and distant avalanches.

-Camera Make sure to bring extra memory cards and batteries (or a charger and adapter).
+Camera If you’re bringing a separate camera, consider extra batteries (or a charger and adapter).

 Adapter Having one or two adapters for plugging in all those gadgets.
-I like the Kikkerland UL03-A. If you have a lot of devices, it’s nice to bring a small power strip as well, as outlets are not always plentiful.
+For US clients, we like the Kikkerland UL03-A. If you have a lot of devices, it’s nice to bring a small power strip as well, as outlets are not always plentiful.

 Soap and Towels Towels are provided when you have private rooms, but you’re expected to bring your own when you stay in dormitory.
 You might also want to bring a small amount of your favorite shampoo.